 Failure to respond to an offer by the specified deadline will be treated as a refusal.
 If an applicant fails to respond to an offer, their application will be suspended pending contact and confirmation of their circumstances.
-The application will be cancelled if there is no contact within 28 days.
+The application will be cancelled if there is no contact within 28 days of the offer.